H2O Global News | Blog

 Composition Differences

-• Grey Water – Contains lower levels of contaminants compared to wastewater since it excludes toilet waste.
+• Grey Water – Contains lower levels of contaminants than wastewater since it excludes toilet waste.

 • Wastewater – Contains a higher concentration of organic and inorganic pollutants, including human waste, chemicals, and industrial byproducts.